Mission & Responsibilities

 Vision

-A world where our community of educators supports clinicians in delivering optimal healthcare for all.
+A world where our community of educators supports healthcare professionals and teams in delivering optimal healthcare for all.

 Mission